A verifiably secure and proportional committee election rule: Verifying the solution

 \begin{proof} We prove the contrapositive of the claim.
-If $A$ does not satisfy $t$-PJR, there must be a subset $N'\subseteq N$ of voters and an integer $r>0$ that observe points a) through c) in the definition above.
-By points b) and c), set $(\cap_{n\in N'} C_n)\setminus A$ must be non-empty: let $c'$ be a candidate in it.
-We will prove that for any feasible weight vector $w\in \R^E$, it holds that $prescore(c',t)\geq t$, and consequently $score(c')\geq t$ by the definition of score.
+If $A$ does not satisfy $t$-PJR, there must be a subset $N'\subseteq N$ of voters and an integer $r>0$ that observe properties a) and b) above but fail property c).
+By property a) and the negation of c), set $(\cap_{n\in N'} C_n)\setminus A$ must be non-empty: let $c'$ be a candidate in it.
+We will prove that for any feasible weight vector $w\in \R^E$, it holds that $\prescore(c',t)\geq t$, and consequently $\score(c')\geq t$ by the definition of score.
 We have